 The Band plays a wide range of music from various time periods.
 These include pieces from the Classical and Romantic eras, marches, and modern wind ensemble pieces.
 The Band functions as a Concert Band at university functions such as the ROTC Commissioning and Commencement.
 We usually perform at two concerts per year: a Winter Concert at the end of the Fall semester and Spring Concert at the end of the Spring semester.
 These concerts are free and open to the public.

 The band is most visible when playing at basketball games.
-We play a wide variety of pep band music ranging from pop to dixieland.
+We play a wide variety of music, ranging from Dixieland-inspired jazz pieces to contemporary pop pieces, all of which are chosen by our student-leader Pep Band Directors and Drum Majors.
 Traditionally, Villanova Band members have been among the most avid basketball fans at school.
-We provide entertainment and are an integral part of the rich tradition of Villanova basketball.
-We attend all home basketball games, and, thanks to the revival of the Big Five, some away games as well.
-We go to the Big East Tournament held in Madison Square Garden in New York every year, and, if we’re lucky enough, the illustrious NCAA Tournament.
-Trips to these tournaments are free of charge for band members.
+We provide entertainment and are an integral part of the Villanova school spirit.
+We attend all home games, as well as a select number of away games, and we also have the opportunity to travel to Big East and NCAA Tournaments to support the teams.

 During Villanova home football games, the band functions as a Pep Band in the stands, much like at basketball games.
 But at Half-time, the band puts on a field show.
 These shows consist of songs that have a certain theme, along with related formations to help illustrate the particular theme.
 Due to the size of the Band and the varying levels of marching experience of our members, we “scatter” to formations between songs in a format known as a “scramble band.”
 The Band is led entirely by our student-leader Drum Majors for Tailgate before the game, in the stands during the game, and on the field during Half-time.